Jeleel/craigslist-crawler/README.md

 ## Warning

+It is recommended to run this script locally.
+Craigslist blocks major cloud provider IP ranges (AWS EC2, Heroku..)

 This software is provided as is.
 Please check &copy; [Craigslist](http://www.craigslist.com) [terms and conditions](http://www.craigslist.org/about/terms.of.use) related to the data you extract.

 ## License